m50d/m50d.github.com/_posts/2015-09-18-when-rust-makes-sense.md

  * Rust developers still seem interested in making some form of automatic memory management available, though it's not their primary focus.
 It's still a young language; not every language ends up in the niche its creators intended.
 Maybe it can be the best option.
  * From the other side, [this](http://okmij.org/ftp/Haskell/extensible/more.pdf) result reads like we've solved how to represent effects, including "region" effects like those needed for Rust-style manual-but-checked memory management.
 It raises the prospect of implementing Rust-like memory management as an ordinary library (built on something like `Unsafe` buffers in Scala) where needed.

-Maybe Rust can become the best language in this space - evidently for some people it already is.
+Maybe Rust can and should become the best language in this space.
+Evidently for some people it already is.

 I take a rather Whiggish view - I genuinely believe we're converging on the best design for a general-purpose programming language, and I expect these five languages and their successors to grow closer as time goes by.